Cas4

 Cas4 is required for efficient prespacer processing by forming a Cas4-Cas1-Cas2 complex.

 In this complex, Cas4 cuts double-stranded substrates with long 3'-overhangs through site-specific endonucleolytic cleavage.

 Cas4 closely interacts with the integrase active sites of Cas1, recognizes PAM sequences within the substrate and cleaves precisely upstream of them, ensuring the acquisition of functional spacers.
+Cas4 acts as a nuclease and molecular checkpoint within the adaptation machinery.
+Cas4 protein with Cas1-Cas2 allows for compatible sequences with downstream interference are incorporated.